 WISE Celebrates The National Week of Deaf People

 The theme this year aims to celebrate the Auslan as a language, the Deaf culture and history, along with promoting the Deaf communities’ achievements.
-Whether it is equal access to information or an interpreter at community events, NWPD also advocates for Deaf people to be given a fair go.

 One in six Australians’ are affected by hearing loss.
 Thirty thousand of these Australians live with total hearing loss and rely on Auslan to communicate every day (Australian Network on Disability).
 To encourage inclusion and diversity in the community, WISE worked with South Australian Employment Consultant, Naomi, to create five short videos on common Auslan phrases.
 The videos were shared across WISE social media channels during the week, encouraging everyone to learn Auslan and get involved this NWDP.